WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/23_Isaiah/Isa_64.md

 Our holy and beautiful house, where our fathers praised you, has been burned by fire, and all our pleasant places have become ruins.

 ###### 12
 Will you restrain yourself at these things, O LORD?
-Will you keep silent, and afflict us so terribly? ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Will you keep silent, and afflict us so terribly?

 ***